nocomplexity/SecurityArchitecture/protection/general-example.md

 # General Security policy

+This is a general example of a always good and better than nothing security policy.
+Tweak it to your needs.

 ## PURPOSE
 This policy assigns responsibility for the security of [YOUR COMPANY] data and information systems.
 Components of security include confidentiality, availability and integrity.